What Are Dental Implants?

 Dental implants have really changed the face of restorative and cosmetic dentistry.
-Where once, our Bay City dentist had few options aside from dentures to give patients a beautiful smile after dental extractions, implants have now given us the tools to give patients a more permanent solution.
+Where once, there were few options aside from dentures to give patients a beautiful smile after dental extractions, implants have now given us the tools to give patients a more permanent solution.
 Dental implants are specially designed metal posts that are surgically implanted into the jaw bone below the gum line.
 Once healed, they allow a dentist to attach individual teeth, bridgework, or even dentures.
 You might say these are the high-tech version of the roots of your teeth and that they perform the same function, which is anchoring manufactured teeth in place.
 If you are seeking dental implants in Bay City, MI, contact Bay City Dental Center today to schedule your consultation with Dr. Matthew Ward.

 "Awesome Dentist and a Great Staff!"- M.B. / Google / Jun 29, 2019

 "Nikki is always super friend And great at cleaning my teeth!
 Always professional!
 Love Dr Wards!"- M.T. / Google / Apr 09, 2021

 "This is a very professional dentist office and very nice people that work here"- L.R. / Google / Jan 07, 2021

 "He is a great dentist.
 Appointments are always on time.
 He is very friendly, along with his staff.
 Most importantly, he is available ASAP when an issue arises."- C.B. / Healthgrades / Dec 11, 2020

 "Best Dentist ever!!
 They get things fixed right the fist time!
 I also love the staff because they are very friendly and know what they are doing."- D.M. / Facebook / Nov 04, 2019